apace100/origins-docs/docs/types/item_condition_types/enchantment.md

     "compare_to": 3
 }
 ```

-This example checks if the item has the Fortune III enchantment.
+This example will check if the item has the Fortune III enchantment.